Dead Presidents: Production

 Principal photography commenced on October 31, 1994.
 The production filmed through the remainder of the year and into early February across a variety of locations, including location shoots Brooklyn and Mount Vernon, New York.
 Sound stages in Queens and Los Angeles served as interior locations.
 All Vietnam scenes were shot in Florida, with former celery farm Lee Ranch serving as the outdoor sets.

+According to Tate, Jada Pickett Smith was considered to portray Delilah Benson.
+However, she turned the role down out of respect for her close friend Tupac Shakur, due to his feud with the Hughes Brothers.

 Reception

+Box Office

+During its opening weekend, Dead Presidents grossed $7,943,778 million domestically, earning more than the opening debut of the Hughes Brothers' previous film, Menace II Society.
+It has grossed a total of $24.1 million domestically.

+Critical Response

 Dead Presidents received mixed reviews from critics.
 Film review aggregator Rotten Tomatoes reports that 49% of critics gave the film a positive rating, based on 35 reviews with an average score of 5.8/10.

 Todd McCarthy of Variety gave the film a positive review stating, "In all respects an extremely ambitious follow-up to their crackling debut, Menace II Society, the Hughes Brothers' mordant Dead Presidents may eventually box itself into a narrative dead end, but its muscular engagement of weighty themes and explosive situations makes it a powerful drama."
 Kenneth Turan of the Los Angeles Times called the film "both expected and surprising, familiar and yet somehow different.
 Made with fluid skill and a passion for storytelling, its tale of how the Vietnam War and American society affect a black Marine remains accessible while confounding expectations."

 Caryn James of The New York Times felt the film "takes on much more than it can handle."
 Comparing the film with the Hughes Brother's previous film James said, "The Hugheses obviously knew the world and generation of Menace II Society better than the past of Dead Presidents, but that is only part of the problem.
 In Menace they trusted the audience more, immersing them in a violent world the film explained without condoning."

 Roger Ebert of the Chicago Sun-Times gave the film a mixed 2.5 star review, and explained that the directing duo "have a sure sense of the camera, of actors, of the life within a scene.
 But they are not as sure when it comes to story and meaning, and here is a film that feels incomplete, as if its last step is into thin air.
 Scene by scene you feel its skill, but you leave the theater wondering about the meaning of it all."
 The early scenes were the best, according to Ebert, and the film "goes off the rails" in the final act.

 Mark Kermode placed it at number two in his countdown of top five underrated films of all time.